DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 First Recall:
 - Caffeine, Alcohol, Marijana, will deliver incorrect signal to body, leading to unrestful sleep
 - Sleep cycle is important, waking up at end of sleep cycle make u feel better
-- Lack of sleep can be just a thought, You might wake up at sleep a few times, which makes you fell
+- Lack of sleep can be just a thought, You might wake up at sleep a few times, which makes you feel you are lack of sleep, but inface you have enough sleep.
+- How to sleep easier and better:
+	- Eat a big meal dinner, which increase Glycemic index, casue you sleepy
+	- avoid blue light, as it effect melatonin level, you can do the following before sleep:
+		- Listen to podcast
+		- Cleaning, wash dishese
+		-